CORDIA

 BOISSIERI

-Texas Olive
+Texas Wild Olive

-Cordia boissieri can tolerate the cold more than Cordia sebestena.
-It is relatively
+not look attractive if kept in a pot.
+Cordia boissieri can tolerate the cold more than Cordia

-cold tolerant but it can loose its leaves during a hard freeze.
+its leaves during a hard freeze.
+This is

-This is one of the best flowering trees to have in the landscape near a house.
+flowering trees to have in the landscape near a house.

-It is a relatively small tree, clean, doesn't have a bad root system and blooms
+tree, clean, doesn't have a bad

-most of the year.
+root system and blooms most of the year.
+Its small height

-It is called "Texas Olive" for its olive like fruits called drupe.
+space.
+It is called "Texas Olive" for

-The fruits attracts birds and other wildlife but is not to recommended to
+other wildlife, but is not recommended to be eaten by

 Quick Facts